chrislattman/blogging-project/docs/ssh/index.md

 Press enter/return 3 more times.
 This saves the key in the default location and leaves the key password blank.

-To add your key to your GitLab account, copy the output of
+To add your key to your GitHub account, copy the output of

 ```
 cat ~/.ssh/id_ed25519.pub
 ```

-and paste it [here](https://gitlab.com/-/profile/keys) in the Key text box.
+and paste it [here](https://github.com/settings/ssh/new) in the Key text box.
 Give your SSH key a title (e.g. MackBook Pro).
 Don't add an expiration date.

 After you add the key, you can test it by running

 ```
-ssh -T git@gitlab.com
+ssh -T git@github.com
 ```

-You might get a message about the authenticity of the GitLab host.
+You might get a message about the authenticity of the GitHub host.
 Make sure to enter `yes` when prompted to continue connecting.

-You should then see a message like this: `Welcome to GitLab, @username!`
+You should then see a message like this: `Hi username!
+You've successfully authenticated, but GitHub does not provide shell access.`

 ## Usage